StackVista/stackstate-docs/configure/security/authentication/authentication_options.md

 Out of the box, StackState is configured with [file-based authentication](file.md) with a [default username and password](../../../setup/install-stackstate/initial_run_guide.md#default-username-and-password).
 This authenticates users against a file on the server.
 However, this isn't a production-ready setup.

-For better security StackState can be configured to use exactly one of the following authentication mechanisms \(replacing the standard admin user\):
+For better security, configure StackState with exactly one of the following authentication mechanisms \(replacing the standard admin user\):

 * [File based](file.md)
 * [LDAP](ldap.md)